Essien steals spotlight in rare video dancing to Kwabena Kwabena's 2005 hit song

 Rare Video of Michael Essien Dancing to Kwabena Kwabena’s ‘Aso’ Surfaces Online

-- A rare video of Michael Essien vibing to Kwabena Kwabena’s hit song Aso has surfaced online, delighting fans
+- A rare video of Michael Essien vibing to Kwabena Kwabena’s hit song Aso has surfaced online

 - Known for his calm and reserved personality, the former Black Stars midfield enforcer surprised many with his smooth dance moves